 Members of the Workforce with job duties that have the potential to impact stormwater quality are required to complete Corporate Training SW100, Stormwater Pollution Prevention Training.
-While SW100 is most commonly administered to individuals with construction-related jobs, the curriculum is comprehensive, and addresses stormwater protection, allowable non-stormwater discharges, prohibited discharges, training requirements, spill prevention and response, good housekeeping, and pollution prevention measures, as well as provides a summary of the requirements of the CGP and MS4 Permit.
+While SW100 is most commonly required for individuals with construction-related jobs, the curriculum is comprehensive; addressing stormwater protection, allowable non-stormwater discharges, prohibited discharges, training requirements, spill prevention and response, good housekeeping, and pollution prevention measures, and also provides a summary of the requirements of the CGP and MS4 Permit.